ERUD1T3/arc-model/README.md

 # arc-model
-my solution to the arc-agi challenge
+solution to the arc-agi challenge